Christmas Traditions I Can Do Without

 KRAMPUS.

 He’s the antithesis of Saint Nicholas.
-While Nicholas gives you toys and gifts if you’ve been good, Krampus comes for the kids who have been naughty.
-He stuffs the naughty children into his bag and takes them back to his cave in the mountains to devour for his Christmas dinner.
+While Nicholas gives you toys and gifts and such in your boot if you’ve been good, Krampus comes for the kids who have been naughty.
+He beats them mercilessly with a stick, stuffs them into his sack and takes them back to his cave in the mountains to devour for his Christmas dinner.
 (In fact, in some traditions, he not only devours them once, but digests them alive, only to devour them again and again for all time.)

 “Have I been good enough?”